NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 In order to use NexPlayer’s streaming capabilities in your NexPlayer project, you will need to have a video player stack which can stream in formats compatible with your target devices.
-In this guide we will set up a new Mpeg Dash stream for playback on a mobile device.We will use a few different services for this, including a subset of Amazon Web Services AWS.
+In this guide we will set up a new MPEG-DASH stream for playback on a mobile device.
+We will use a few different services for this, including a subset of Amazon Web Services AWS.

 We will be utilizing this VOD Static File flow: